akash-network/awesome-akash/chia-madmax/README.md

 ## Providers

-For the following providers expect to see these prices in Akashlytics!
+For the following providers expect to see these prices in Cloudmos!
 Each provider has been benchmarked and tested to create a $0.15/plot. &#x20;

 | Providers      | MadMax Price  / Month  |
 | ---------------------- | ---------------------- |